clint-kristopher-morris/yolo-assisted-image-scrape/README.md

 ![](https://i.ibb.co/3pKtD88/badexamplessmall.png)

-Advantageously, the tractor or front portion of the truck is common among most images.
+Advantageously, the tractor or front portion of the truck is common among most FHAW classes.
 I created a simple yolo model trained on only 300 images to act as a discriminator to filter out non truck images from the scraped data set.
+Scraping search results also enables me to target uncommon classes such as “Tractor B-train Double Trailers”.
+After collecting and sorting, I then made a model to remove duplicates and pad data by augmenting each image across 3 factors (rotation, noise, color).

 # 1) Create yoloV3/V4 Darknet Weights